 Our values that are taught throughout school life are:

-We are pleased and proud to announce that Rhayader Church in Wales Primary School is the first school to achieve the Peace Mala accreditation in Powys.
+We are pleased to announce that Rhayader Church in Wales Primary School is the first school to achieve the Peace Mala accreditation in Powys.

 In September 2015, the school received the Peace mala accreditation.
 Following the section 50 church inspection in January 2014, where the school was praised on its ethos of inclusivity and how the children treated others with respect, the school was encouraged to aim for the Peace Mala award.
 In March 2019, the Silver accreditation was awarded for the school’s continued work on RE and Peace Mala.
 Despite Covid-19 impacting on some of our work in 2020 – 2022, we are aiming to achieve our Gold accreditation in 2023.